The Bitter End

 Which, as they kiss, consume.”

-Example #4: “I remember when my mother was diagnosed with cancer, my father provided her extra care and stayed beside her bed till the bitter end.”
+- “I remember when my mother was diagnosed with cancer; my father provided her with extra care and stayed beside her bed till the bitter end.”

-Example #5: “Sam couldn’t cope with the new changes and so it was to come to a bitter end?
+- “Sam couldn’t cope with the new changes, and it seemed destined to end bitterly.
 I suppose.”